 The Plumbing Shop is committed to reducing BU’s water consumption by installing low-flow shower heads, toilets and urinals, and hands-free sinks.
-Low-flow shower heads use 1.6 gallons per minute (gpm) versus 3.5 gpm, and low-flow toilets use 1.3 gallons of water per flush vs. 3.5 gallons.
-The Plumbing Shop also installed 12 self-sustaining TOTO EcoPower sensor faucets at 595 Commonwealth Avenue and will continue to install more on campus.
+Low-flow shower heads use 1.6 gallons per minute (gpm) versus 3.5 gpm, and low-flow toilets use 1.3 gallons of water per flush versus 3.5 gallons[LS1].
+The Plumbing Shop is also installing self-sustaining TOTO EcoPower sensor faucets at several locations on campus.
 These faucets use water to power the motion sensor that turns the water on and off.
 The flow of water spins a high-efficiency turbine, which powers the faucet and stores energy in the backup battery.
 With as few as 10 uses per day, the EcoPower system replenishes its charge.

 BU was one of the first universities to install bottle fill-up stations at their major sports workout facility.
 This pilot program encouraged users to bring a reusable bottle to fill at the water fountain.
 An LCD screen displays the number of plastic bottles that have been saved by calculating the number of people who have filled up.
 Since the launch of this pilot, bottle filling stations have been installed in several other locations on campus.